Lancaster University School of Mathematics – Projects

 The team has designed a high-quality space with a central atrium at the core for a unique maths community which perfectly suits the specific learning needs of the pupils.
-With planning permission recently granted, this new £8m building will house a state-of-the-art A-Level college for some of the most promising young mathematicians in Lancashire.
+Completed in December 2022, this new £8m building houses a state-of-the-art A-Level college for some of the most promising young mathematicians in Lancashire.

 Such ‘maths communities’ are already thriving at the three other specialist colleges that are up and running elsewhere.
-This will be only the fourth in the country to have such a facility for students with an exceptional aptitude and passion for mathematics.
+However this is the first new build of its type in the UK.

-The Maths School will be a distinct and unique specialist provider of outstanding mathematics teaching for students wanting to immerse themselves in a small close-knit community of like-minded scholars.
-It will provide exceptional teaching, a high-quality environment and resources with undergraduate-level content, for students from all backgrounds, within a learning community where talented and enthusiastic young mathematicians in years 12 and 13 can thrive.
+The Maths School is a distinct and unique specialist provider of outstanding mathematics teaching for students wanting to immerse themselves in a small close-knit community of like-minded scholars.
+It provides exceptional teaching, a high-quality environment and resources with undergraduate-level content, for students from all backgrounds, within a learning community where talented and enthusiastic young mathematicians in years 12 and 13 can thrive.

 We're describing the welcoming and spacious form of the atrium as a vertical 'Axis for Learning' because its expansive glazing and connectivity with various learning spaces will encourage the students to thrive.
 It will provide a critical link between the auditorium and the main teaching wing, while serving as a space in its own right for the promotion of social interaction and open learning.